KarinOchayon070/ChitChatClient/README.md

 # 💬 ChitChatClient 🗨️

-Het there 👋
+Hey there 👋

 - 💻 "ChitChat" App is a TCP/IP based Client-Server application that allows multiple clients to chat with each other.
 - 💻  It provides a user-friendly GUI developed in Java Swing.
 - 💻  This repository is the client side of the application, if you want, this is the repository to the server side - https://github.com/KarinOchayon070/ChitChatServer.git.
-- 💻  Checkout our explanotory video on YouTube - https://www.youtube.com/watch?v=xpIKM1Jrr24&t=1s&ab_channel=KarinOchayon.
+- 💻  Check out our explanatory video on YouTube - https://www.youtube.com/watch?v=xpIKM1Jrr24&t=1s&ab_channel=KarinOchayon.

 ## Features 🌿